Always follow Safe Computing Practices

 The practice of using the same password for your work or school and home accounts is quite dangerous and results in account compromises on a regular basis.
+Please ensure that your work OR school password is not the same as any of your personal passwords.

 Change your work or school password(s) ASAP, if any of them are the same as any of your personal account passwords.
 And when you change passwords in the months and years ahead, remember, do not re-use a password from any personal accounts.